kanishka1107/TaskSyncPro/README.md

 - **Authentication and Session Management**: Utilizing Firebase Authentication and the `firebase_auth` package, the app provides a robust user authentication system.
 The session management is handled seamlessly, allowing users to securely access their tasks.

-## Installation

-1. Clone this repository using `git clone https://github.com/Hamad-Anwar/Task-Sync-Pro-Flutter.git
-2. Navigate to the project directory: `cd task-scheduler-app`
-3. Install dependencies: `flutter pub get`
-4. **Add `google-services.json`:** For Firebase setup, each developer needs to add their own `google-services.json` file obtained from their Firebase project.
-Place this file in the `android/app` directory.

-5. **Set Up Firebase Authentication:**
-   - Go to the Firebase Console and create a project.
-   - Enable the Email/Password sign-in method.
-   - Add your Android app to the project and download the `google-services.json` file.
-   - Add your iOS app if needed and download the `GoogleService-Info.plist` file.

-6. **Set Up Firebase Realtime Database:**
-   - In the Firebase Console, create a Realtime Database.
-   - Set up security rules as per your requirements.
-   - Update the Firebase configuration in your Flutter app code.

-7. Run the app: `flutter run`

 ## Dependencies